How Representation Works in Trust Matters

 Why This Matters for Trust Administration

-Without representation rules, trust administration could stall whenever a beneficiary is a minor, is incapacitated, or has not been born yet.
-Imagine a trustee who needs consent from all beneficiaries to modify a trust term.
-If one beneficiary is a two-year-old, the process would require court intervention every time.
+Without these rules, trust administration could stall when a beneficiary is a minor, lacks capacity, or has not been born yet.
+For example, a trustee who needs consent from all beneficiaries to change trust terms would need court help every time a child is involved.